stefan-hoeck/idris2-gram-schmidt/src/Vec.md

 ### Increasing our functions' safety

-Function `direction` is non-total, as in case of a zero-length vector, we divide by zero.
+Function `direction` is non-total, as in case of a zero-length vector we divide by zero.
 We will fix this now.
 First, we define a safe division function:

 ```idris